westhom/semantic_sabotage/README.md

 Semantic Sabotage was designed and coded by [Sosolimited](http://sosolimited.com).

+## Installation

++ Enable Apache and PHP, by following the instructions below in *Dependencies*.

++ Fork and clone the repo, by following the instructions below in *Get the Source Code*.

++ Being creating your own transform, by following instructions below in *Creating your own Transform*.

 ## Dependencies

 * __Apache__
 * __PHP 5__

 You can install Apache and PHP manually on [OSX](http://coolestguyplanettech.com/downtown/install-and-configure-apache-mysql-php-and-phpmyadmin-osx-108-mountain-lion) or [Linux](https://help.ubuntu.com/community/ApacheMySQLPHP), or download a one-click bundle: [MAMP](http://www.mamp.info/en/index.html) (for OSX) or [WAMP](http://www.wampserver.com/en/) (for Windows).

-## Installation

-+ Fork and clone the repo.

-+ Enable Apache and PHP (instructions linked above).

-+ See [Eyeo-Architecture.pdf](https://github.com/sosolimited/semantic_sabotage/blob/master/Eyeo-Architecture.pdf) for more about software layout.

 ## Get the Source Code